-Two shows are shown each Friday, but the earlier 6 pm show is better suited for children.
+Three shows are shown each Friday, but the two earlier shows are better suited for children.
 Reservations need to be made ahead of time online.
 Note: Members need to be sure they are logged into their accounts to receive their free tickets.
 Shows aren’t recommended for kids under 4.

 This fun (and educational!) children’s museum is tucked in the mountains of Hendersonville, NC, making it a perfect day trip.
 Admission is $10 per person.

 If my son had to pick his favorite spot in downtown Greenville, this would be it.
 While the cost is minimal, the reward is GREAT!